西宮 優作

 University of Illinois Springfield, Mathematical Sciences & Philosophy Department (where I do my BA in maths)

-Brain Image Analysis Unit, RIKEN Center for Brain Science (where I developed graph algorithms for neural morphology research on Wednesdays, part-time from Jan to Sep 2025.)
+Brain Image Analysis Unit, RIKEN Center for Brain Science (where I developed graph algorithms for neural morphology research part-time from Jan to Sep 2025.)

 My 2025 poster